-2013 was a watershed year for Industry 4.0, moving from the concept pages of the German Academy of Engineering to becoming strategic pillars of investment across governments and enterprises.
-Half-way around the globe that year, deep learning neural nets achieved human level accuracy at the ImageNet image classification benchmark for the first time in history, signaling the arrival of truly disruptive enabling technologies.
+2013 was a watershed year for Industry 4.0, moving from the concept pages to becoming strategic pillars of investment across both governments and businesses.

-Since then, we have seen an ever increasing amount of investment, attention and focus on AI and robotic automation – from factories to warehouses to the broader supply chain (see Figure):
+Since then, we have seen an ever increasing amount of investment, attention and focus on AI and automation.
+From factories to warehouses to the broader supply chain (see Figure):

 A key question remains however – What about the Human Element?
 We surveyed more than 100 manufacturing leaders to find out.

-The results suggest that while the majority of value added activities in the forseeable future will still be driven by humans, a disproportional amount of digital transformation effort largely focuses on machines.
+Our findings show that while the majority of value adding activities in the forseeable future will still be driven by humans, a disproportional amount of digital effort still focus on machines.

 Consider the following three findings:

-(2) More than 30-40% of engineer’s time are spent on doing decades-old time and motion studies and root cause analysis, rather than on higher value adding solution and problem solving
+(2) 30-40% of engineer’s time are spent on doing decades-old time studies and root cause analysis, rather than on higher value adding solution and problem solving

-(3) Respondents also noted that there’s an almost universal lack of data into the activities that people perform in the factory.
-Over 70% believe access to better human digital data and analytics can drive better planning, staffing, and optimization decisions. (see Figure):
+(3) Respondents also noted a universal lack of data into the activities that people perform in the factory.
+Over 70% believe access to better human analytics can drive better planning, staffing, and decisions.

-We believe this massive imbalance in the analytics footprint leaves manufacturers around the globe with a human-shaped blind spot, which prevents them from realizing the full digital transformation potential.
+We believe this imbalance in the 4IR analytics focus and footprint leaves manufacturers with a human centric blind spot.
+This prevents them from realizing the full digital transformation potential.